 Blended learning: flexibility meets quality

-Once you complete the core modules, you have the option to apply for up to two on-campus modules.
+Once you complete the core modules, you have the option to apply for a limited number of on-campus modules.
 These intensive modules span 5 weeks each and are conducted for 2.5 days per week during the spring and summer terms.
 Benefits include focused study periods and in-person interactions with peers and tutors.
 Consider the time and cost commitments before choosing this option, as on-campus study is intensive and may affect your distance learning schedule.

 We currently offer six distance learning programmes, each of which can be taken as a PG Certificate, PG Diploma or Master's degree.
 The structure of the programmes allows you to be flexible and study at a pace that suits you.